 Prior to Christmas is one of the truly major Catholic holidays here, Our Lady of Guadalupe Day, on December 12.

-It is a notable day for honoring the Virgin Mary.
+It is a notable day in Mexico for honoring the Virgin Mary.
 Many churches and other entities gather to create processions that make their way through town, and to their various places of worship.

 Pro- tip!
 Plan ahead during the day of December 12, just in case, to avoid potential traffic slowdowns!

 January in Cozumel – New Year’s & Three Kings’ Day

 Cozumel is known for celebrating New Year’s Eve in much the same way it is elsewhere – a nice dinner, perhaps dancing, and lots of cocktails and cheer.
 Though many make a special effort to get to the East Side of the island to see the sunrise on New Year’s Day.

 Three King’s Day, on January 6, tends to be even more special for kids (and getting gifts) than Christmas day is in the U.S. Celebrating the story of the Three Wise Men who encountered the child Jesus on this day, and provided gifts and offerings.

-And you can hopefully find a place to try the traditional cake of Three Kings Day, known as the Rosca de Reyes.
+And you can surely find a nice place to try the traditional cake of Three Kings Day, known as the Rosca de Reyes.

 This special cake is similar to an “epiphany cake” of European traditions.
 It is oval in shape to represent the eternal nature of God and has a small doll or prize hidden inside.

-If your piece of cake contains the figurine (be careful of your teeth!), tradition states that you take care of it until the Candlemas Day on February 2nd – where you also need to make and offer all the homemade tamales for your friends and family!
+If your piece of cake contains the figurine (be careful of your teeth!), tradition states that you take care of it until Candlemas Day on February 2nd – where you also need to make and offer all the homemade tamales for your friends and family!

 Special Foods to Try in Cozumel in December & January

-Many Cozumel restaurants, however, also try to offer formal and festive menu options for locals and guests alike and often feature family traditions from Mexico, the Yucatan area, and also those of visitors from the U.S. and Canada.
+Often these holiday menu items feature family traditions from Mexico, the Yucatan area, and also those of visitors from the U.S. and Canada.

 This is a time when making reservations would be wise if you want to celebrate at one of Cozumel’s many popular restaurants.